jianliu10/jianliu.github.io/_posts/2018-12-21-DI-batch-promotion-enhancement.md

 ---
 layout: post
-title:  "Case Study - Retail Promotion Data Integration Automation and Enhancement in DWH"
+title:  "Case Study - Retail Data Integration Automation and Enhancement in DWH"
 date:   2019-2-22 00:00:00 -0500
 categories: tech data-integration
 ---

 ## Background
-Promotion is a key part of Merchandizing Sales and Marketing system.
-For a large retail company with 700+ retail stores, the look-forward promotion data need to be sent to the stores for properly goods stock preparation and goods display locations arrangement.

-This time, the sales and marketing business wants to add 40 new promotion programs, change 10 existing promotion programs, and add 50 new promotion sub-programs.

-I was tasked to enhance an 10+ years aged existing Promotion data integration component in a data warehouse.
-The goal of the enhancement is not only to add new and changed promotion programs and sub-programs for this one-time project, but also to automate the promotion data integration process for the future.
+I was tasked to enhance an 10+ years aged existing data integration component PROMO-DI in a data warehouse.
+The goal of the enhancement is not only to add new business features for this one-time project, but also to automate the data integration process for the future.

-This document describes the as-of state of existing promotion data integration component in DWH, and its enhancement design.
+This document describes the as-of state of PROMO-DI data integration component in DWH, and its automation & enhancement design proposals.

 ## Abbreviations

 DWH 		- Data Warehouse
 SAM 		- the Merchandizing Sales and Marketing transactional system
-promotion DI 	- the promotion data integration component in DWH
+PROMO-DI 	- the promotion data integration component in DWH
 PromoTree 	- the retail store promotion management system
 ORM 		- Online Order Management system

-## As-of state of existing promotion data integration component
+## As-of state of existing data integration component

-PROMO component in DWH provides data for a few key business functions:
+PROMO-DI component in DWH provides data for a few key business functions:
 - provide fact-dimensional data for Reports and Business Intelligence Analysis.
 - provide flat store&item level promotional data for downstream retail store promotion management system.
 - provide flat corporate&item level promotional data for downstream Online Order Management system.

-There are a few issues in existing promotion data integration component
+In the first half of this document, I will explain four challenges in PROMO-DI data integration component.
+These challenges are common to most of data warehouse systems.
+In the second half of the document, I will propose solutions to these challenges.

-This enhancement design addresses several issues in the existing Promotion data integration component in DWH.
-The Technical Debts (issues) are described in the following.
+The challenges are described in the following.

-### TechnicalDebt-1: manual process to add or change dimensional data in DWH
+### Challenge-1: manual process to add or change dimensional data in DWH

    The existing system adopts an approach that is commonly used by developers in data warehouse system.
 Since the DWH developers are good at writing SQLs, they wrote the individual SQL insert/update/delete DML statments to add/change dimensional data in DWH dimensional tables.
 This approach is simple and works great when the number of new or changed dimensional records is small (less than 20 records).